Table of Contents

 If you’re getting into wholesale or retail, you can require MOQs for bulk buyers to help ensure retailers pay you a minimum amount.
 In exchange for a minimum spend, you may choose to offer order volume discounts, where you charge the retailer less per unit in exchange for a higher guaranteed overall spend.

 Also, you can adjust the prices to help incentivize higher spend.
 To do this, you need to set MOQ based on volume or cost.
 For low-cost items, you need to set a higher MOQ.
 This ensures you make a profit.
-For higher-cost items, having lower MOQ works, as the items are already more expensive.
-Following this strategy helps you make a profit no matter if you sell small or large quantities.
+For higher-cost items, you can afford to set a lower MOQ.
+Following this strategy helps you make a profit, no matter if you sell small or large quantities.

 Similarly, you can test this strategy for your direct-to-consumer orders by requiring a minimum amount of products to be sold (e.g., 3 bottles of a beverage each priced at $10 to ensure your order value is at least $30) to cover customer acquisition costs and the cost of goods sold.